robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 wanted to use something other than mean-variance optimisation via quadratic programming, these objective functions would still be applicable.

+It should be noted that while efficient frontier optimisation is technically a very specific method, I tend to use it as a blanket term (interchangeably with mean-variance optimisation) to refer to anything similar, such as minimising variance.

 Optimisation
 ============